zeruhur/goldenidol/srd.md

 ## Principles of the World

 ### Adventure
-- Seeking out new and exciting experiences
+- The team is a group of characters seeking out new and exciting experiences.
-- Overcoming challenges and obstacles
+- They band together to overcoming challenges and obstacles.
-- Exploring unknown or dangerous locations
+- The world is full of unknown and dangerous locations, lost civilizations and their remains.

 ### Artifacts
-- Discovering and collecting valuable historical relics
+- Lost civilizations and other parties left behind mysterious and powerful artifacts.
-- Uncovering the mysteries and stories behind each artifact
+- They are sought after by others for their inscrutable purposes.
-- Protecting or selling artifacts for profit
+- Artifacts must be recovered and protected before they fall into the wrong hands.

 ### Lost Civilization
-- Researching and uncovering the histories of ancient cultures
+- Human history is a mystery of which only a few pieces are known.
-- Investigating the causes of their collapse or disappearance
+- There have been dozens if not hundreds of civilizations that have disappeared into oblivion.
-- Protecting or preserving the relics and artifacts of these civilizations
+- Many of them remain unknown to the public.
+Their remains await exploration.

 ### Secret Societies
-- Uncovering the secrets and agendas of secretive organizations
+- There are secret societies and organizations sometimes malevolent sometimes enigmatic.
-- Infiltrating or exposing these groups
+- They collect artifacts to study them and reveal their mysterious powers.
-- Protecting the world from their potentially dangerous or malicious plans
+- They are often entrenched in society and will serve any means to achieve their purposes.

 ### Globetrotting
-- Traveling to exotic and remote locations around the world
+- Artifacts are scattered in exotic and remote locations around the world.
-- Adapting to and immersing oneself in different cultures and environments
+- The team must face the unique challenges and opportunities of each location.
-- Facing the unique challenges and opportunities of each location
+- It is necessary to adapt to and immerse oneself in different cultures and environments to succeed.

 ### The Unexplained
-- Investigating and seeking answers to mysterious and supernatural occurrences
+- The team will often find itself investigating and seeking answers to mysterious and supernatural occurrences.
-- Protecting the world from the dangers of the unknown
+- They will study the extraordinary and bizarre events and phenomena in the world.
-- Studying and learning about the extraordinary and bizarre events and phenomena in the world
+- With they work they protect the world from the malicious use of these phenomena.

 ## Character Creation